What is Holistic Addiction Treatment?

 Expressive Arts – Many treatment centers offer art therapy or expressive arts as part of their holistic drug rehab program.
 During occasional expressive arts groups, patients will receive assignments that allow them to express themselves in creative ways.
 They can then assess the meaning behind the manner in which they chose to complete their arts and crafts exercises.
 While standard therapy proves helpful in the holistic addiction treatment process, allowing patients to tap into their sense of creativity may help them identify thought patterns that are not obvious from looking at the basic thoughts that run through their head on a daily basis.

 Nutrition – Diet and exercise affect more than our bodies.
 They also affect the mind and spirit that reside within our bodies.
 Amethyst keeps a nutritionist on staff to speak with patients about their eating habits.
-We also allow for multiple trips to the gym every week.
 As fitness and nutrition improve the patient’s physical health, they will find themselves developing a stronger clarity of mind and spirit as well.

 Long-Term Support: Holistic Addiction Treatment Before and After